emberjs/rfcs/text/0965-reactivity.md

 This RFC aims for two things:
 - focus on teaching reactivity concepts, so that folks can be better equipped for what would be "advanced concepts" today.
-- defining and brining cohesion to our reactive primitives so that the above is much easier to archive.
+- defining and bringing cohesion to our reactive primitives so that the above is much easier to achieve.
   - This may necessitate additional sub-RFCs.

 ## Motivation